bkesterbyld/701-Glenside/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: ''
-    text: >+
+    text: >
       We can't wait to see you!
 Our driveway has space for 8-10 cars.
-Please enter through the northern driveway entrance (marked by the mailbox), pull forward, and park along the right side and along curb in front of the house.
+Please enter through the northern driveway entrance (marked by the mailbox), pull forward as far as you can, and park along the right side and along curb in front of the house.
 That keeps the street-facing side of the driveway clear for drop-offs.
 If there are no spots available turn right out of our other driveway access and take the second left onto Augustine Lane to park.
     actions:
       - type: Button
         label: Google Map